 Impacts of Snowflake data duplication:

-The impacts of duplicate Snowflake data are significant:
+The impacts of duplicate Snowflake data are significant and can severely undermine data-driven operations:

 1) Snowflake data duplication Impact 1— Inaccurate Analysis and Poor Metrics: